Laws of Quantum Programming: Proofs of the Laws

-Before presenting the proof of Proposition \ref{nested-if-law}, we give a lemma that explains the conditions required in the laws of the proposition.
+Before presenting the proof of Proposition~\ref{nested-if-law}, we state a lemma that clarifies the conditions required in the laws of the proposition.
 Indeed, this lemma is also needed in the proof of these laws.